3MFConsortium/spec_lasertoolpath/lasertoolpath.md

 TODO: Unification rules
 - Unify with different ztop.
 Producers SHOULD use same z-top for all toolpathxml
-- Unifiy from different objects
+- Unify from different objects

 TODO: slice specification: case where slices are referenced from components, and a component-object of this components-object references slice-geometry again.

 # Chapter 3.
 Toolpathlayer
-Not a model file, subject to different schema xmlns=”http://schemas.microsoft.com/3dmanufacturing/laserpathlayer/2018/5”
+Not a model file, subject to different schema xmlns=”http://schemas.microsoft.com/3dmanufacturing/laserpathlayer/2018/05”
 TODO: describe that this requires an OPC relation

 ## 3.1.
 Profiles